zed-industries/zed/docs/src/vim.md

 Finally, Vim mode's search and replace functionality is backed by Zed's.
 This means that the pattern syntax is slightly different, see the section on [Regex differences](#regex-differences) for details.

 ## Custom key bindings

-Zed does not yet have an equivalent to vim’s `map` command to convert one set of keystrokes into another, however you can bind any sequence of keys to fire any Action documented in the [Key bindings documentation](https://zed.dev/docs/key-bindings).

 You can edit your personal key bindings with `:keymap`.
 For vim-specific shortcuts, you may find the following template a good place to start: